conde-nast-international/copilot-markdown-generator-php/README.md

 ### ThematicBreak

 Generator for [thematic breaks](http://spec.commonmark.org/0.27/#thematic-breaks).
-Also known as HR.
+Also known as horizontal rule or HR.

 ```php
 (new ThematicBreak())->render();